 This will be confirmed nearer the event, but this is likely to be online (and recorded) the week before the event.

 What time does the event start?

-The provisional start time for the 6km “elite” wave is 09:00.
-The 2km swim will follow directly after the 6km, with the 4km starting after the 6km swimmers have completed their first 2km lap (c.
-10:00 with a briefing at 09:50).
+The provisional start time for the 6km “elite” wave is 09:30.
+The 4km swim will follow directly after the 6km, with the 2km starting after this.
+The 1km swimmers will start shortly after the last 2km swimmer has started (provisionally this will be around 11:00).

 Will there be drink stations on the lake?

 The 6km and 4km swimmers will be able to leave drinks for “self-service” collection after each loop of the 2km course – you will need to number your bottles.

 Hot drinks and snacks will not be provided after the finish.We recommend you bring food and a hot flask with you for collection in the self-service bag drop after the finish line.